Don't be fooled by America's strong jobs numbers. The recovery is far from over - KION546

 By Anneken Tappe, CNN Business

-Economists expect a super-strong jobs report on Friday.
+Friday’s jobs report was super strong.
 But don’t be fooled: America’s labor market problems — millions unemployed, worker shortages and worries about child care and health risks — will persist throughout the summer.

 Even though the US job market is rapidly improving, the economy is still far from back-to-normal.
-Employers are expected to have added 700,000 jobs in June.
-Even if that holds true, the nation will still be down 6.9 million jobs compared with February 2020.

-The unemployment rate is expected to inch down to 5.7% from 5.8% in May, according to analysts polled by Refinitiv.
+Employers added 850,000 jobs in June, more than economists had expected.
+But the US economy is still down 6.9 million jobs compared with February 2020, and the unemployment rate inched higher, rising to 5.9% from 5.8% in May.

 Employers can’t hire workers fast enough, as many people continue to stay at home to care for their children or because they fear getting sick.
 Many who are looking for work are holding out for companies to raise pay and benefits — and some are able to be picky because of special pandemic unemployment benefits that will expire nationwide in September.